IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - Convert the automobile's 12V DC supply to a 5V DC supply.
 The output load is unknown and may change over time.

-- Indicate to the downstream device that it is "fast charging" capable.
+- Indicate to the downstream device that it is a "dedicated charging port (DCP)".
 If you don't, your device will charge slowly.

 - Protect itself and the downstream device against high voltage transients and voltage reverse polarity.
 The former can occur while starting the engine and